CSC207-UofT/course-project-26/phase0/Specification.md

-# Specification for UofT Secondhand Book.Book MarketPlace
+# Specification for UofT Secondhand Book MarketPlace

 The main purpose of this project is to create a secondary hand book platform for UofT students to buy and sell second hand books.
 Usually an E-commerce platform limits users to represent only one function - they are either the seller